-For our Fixed Rate Bond you will need a minimum of £1,000 to open the account.
-Other providers may require a different deposit.
+For our fixed rate bond (known as a fixed term deposit at The Co-operative Bank), you’ll need a minimum of £1,000 to open the account — other providers may require a different minimum deposit

-Withdrawing money before the end of the term is not allowed with us and can be costly with other providers as penalty charges or a reduced interest rate may apply.
+We don’t allow you to withdraw money before the end of the agreed term, and it can be costly with other providers as penalty charges or a reduced interest rate may apply

 If you need frequent access to your savings, an instant access or a limited access savings account may be a more suitable option for you.